StatisticalMice/performance-tests/README.md

 ## Rules

 Performance tests are run with two configurations:
-- One thread without logging
+- One thread
-- Multiple threads without logging (number of threads equal to virtual cores)
+- Multiple threads, number of threads equal to virtual cores

-For troubleshooting testing, run with logging on the console.
+Logging to the console is turned on.
+Logging to a file is turned off.
+This is for troubleshooting purposes.

 Performance testing is run for:
 - "/greeting"